HackerN64/F3DEX3/README.md

 - All features not related to vertex/lighting: auto-batched rendering, packed 5 triangles commands, hints system, etc.

-The performance of F3DEX3 vertex processing with LVP and NOC (no occlusion plane, see below) is only about 16% slower than F3DEX2, instead of 250% slower.
+The performance of F3DEX3 vertex processing with LVP and NOC is almost the same as that of F3DEX2; see the Performance Results section below.

 ### Profiling

-There are far too many
-counters for a single microcode to maintain, so multiple configurations of the microcode can be built, each containing a different set of performance counters.
+As mentioned above, F3DEX3 includes many performance counters.
+There are far too many counters for a single microcode to maintain, so multiple configurations of the microcode can be built, each containing a different set of performance counters.
 These can be swapped while the game is running so the full set of counters can be effectively accessed over multiple frames.

 There are a total of 21 performance counters, including:
 - Counts of vertices, triangles, rectangles, matrices, DL commands, etc.